remnrem/luna-doc/docs/luna/args.md

 By default, Luna will overwrite an existing database; use `-a` instead of `-o` to _append_ to an existing database.

-!!!note "Naming"
-    We don't actually use this name throughout most of the documentation as a) it is the implicit default in most cases, and b) it is an ugly-sounding name, but we couldn't come up with anything better ;-).
-    So, when referring to an _output database_ generically, this means the same as a _lunout database_.

 !!! info "Which should I use: text-tables or data-bases?"
     Advantages